 The results of testing hypothesis 2 indicate that calculative commitment is able to predict entrepreneurial orientation but not significantly.
-Commitment of SME employees in Bali is able to increase employee job satisfaction, improve performance and reduce turnover rates (Caruana & Pitt, 1997; Raj, Rajshekhar Javalgi & Todd, 2011).
-Employees will survive or leave the organization because they see rational considerations in terms of their disadvantages (Cong et al., 2017).
-High commitment of SME employees in Bali will be able to increase employees' love for the organization because the contributions and investments felt by employees both psychologically and economically in the workplace are advantageous compared to the costs felt to leave the organization.
+Commitment of SME employees in Bali is able to increase employee job satisfaction, improve performance and reduce turnover rates (Caruana and Pitt, 1997; Javalgi and Todd, 2011).
+Employees will survive or leave the organization because they see rational considerations in terms of their disadvantages (Astuti and Kusumawijaya, 2012; Cong et al., 2017).
+High commitment of SME employees in Bali will be able to increase employees' love for the organization because the contributions and investments felt by employees both psychologically and economically in the workplace are advantageous compared to the costs felt to leave the organization (Kusumawijaya, 2019a).
 Commitment is able to make employees continue to work in a company and this is done with sincerity and pleasure (Markovitch et al., 2014).
-To obtain commitment from all SME employees in Bali is a prerequisite for the realization of organizational goals and can be realized when all employees want to be fully involved and never experience difficulties in sharing the experiences they have gained so far, to make various system and process improvements available (Kluger & DeNisi, 1996; Simon et al., 2011).
+To obtain commitment from all SME employees in Bali is a prerequisite for the realization of organizational goals and can be realized when all employees want to be fully involved and never experience difficulties in sharing the experiences they have gained so far, to make various system and process improvements available (Kluger and DeNisi, 1996; Simon et al., 2011).

-5.3 Hypothesis Testing 3: Normative Commitment has a positive effect on Entrepreneurial Orientation
+5.3.
+Hypothesis Testing 3: Normative Commitment has a Positive Effect on Entrepreneurial Orientation

 The results of testing hypothesis 3 indicate that normative commitment is able to predict entrepreneurial orientation.
-To gain commitment from all SME employees in Bali, including by involving all employees and increasing ownership of business organizations (Nieminen & Hytti, 2016).
-It is from this sense of belonging that will be able to move employees to provide the best service to customers without having to be ordered first or do a good job only when being watched by the leadership (Clercq & Rius, 2007; Breugst, Domurath, Patzelt, & Klaukien, 2011).
+To gain commitment from all SME employees in Bali, including by involving all employees and increasing ownership of business organizations (Nieminen and Hytti, 2016).
+It is from this sense of belonging that will be able to move employees to provide the best service to customers without having to be ordered first or do a good job only when being watched by the leadership (Clercq and Rius, 2007; Breugst et al., 2011).
 So the more complex a job that is charged to SME employees in Bali will result in the higher participation and commitment of someone to their work.
-If seen further, the commitment of employees who are high on their work becomes their responsibility will be beneficial for at least three parties (Ostruff C. 1992; Farrukh.
-Chong, Mansori, & Ravan Ramzani, 2017), namely: the employee who carries out his job happily, customers who are more satisfied with the services provided and happy and sincerity, and the company itself will enjoy an increase in income and a positive reputation.
-This study supports Meyer & Allen (1991) which shows that the determinants of commitment include: the obligation to stay with the company, the reluctance to leave the company, the obligation to stay in the company, disappointment of the boss when left by employees, consistency with work (Jonathan Levie & Hart, 2011; Soininen, Puumalainen, Sjogren, & Syrja, 2013).
+If seen further, the commitment of employees who are high on their work becomes their responsibility will be beneficial for at least three parties (Ostruff, 1992; Farrukh et al., 2017), namely: the employee who carries out his job happily, customers who are more satisfied with the services provided and happy and sincerity, and the company itself will enjoy an increase in income and a positive reputation.
+This study supports Meyer and Allen (1991) which shows that the determinants of commitment include: the obligation to stay with the company, the reluctance to leave the company, the obligation to stay in the company, the disappointment of the boss when left by employees, consistency with work (Levie and Hart, 2011; Soininen et al., 2013).